tlux/vx/README.md

 With Vx, you have the capability to define schemata for validating complex data effortlessly.

-You first need to define your schema.
+First, you need to define your schema.

 ```elixir
 schema = Vx.String.t()